 Mselenge works as part of the Emergency Obstetrics Care (EmOC) team within the Centre for Maternal and Newborn Health (CMNH).
 The team is responsible for developing, implementing, supporting and evaluation of EmOC interventions in sub-Saharan Africa and South-East Asia.

 Convenor for TROP 926 Module, ‘Human Sexuality and Sexual health’, lectures on the Master's in International Health – Sexual and Reproductive Health Pathway (MIPH-SRH), the Diploma in Tropical Medicine and Hygiene (DTM&H) and the Diploma in Reproductive Health in Low Resource Settings (DSRH).
 He provides mentorship to students and supervises research.

-Experience in operational research which is conducted in tandem with maternal and newborn healthcare interventions implemented at CMNH using both qualitative and quantitative methods.
+He is conducting research to explore factors associated with retention of healthcare workers in Malawi and Tanzania.
+Also he has experience in operational research which is conducted in tandem with maternal and newborn healthcare interventions conducted by CMNH using both qualitative and quantitative methods.